 Undue stress caused by irrational core beliefs is one of the leading causes of exam failure among students worldwide.

 Worldwide Education, Incorporated has known this for decades and has worked with individuals in campus settings to overcome these fears leading to stress.
 Stress is the ultimate reason behind low test scores for many.

 Worldwide Education, Incorporated

 Founder & CEO of Supplemental Instruction

 Let me tell you why I am so enthusiastic about “I AM,” the parent organization to studyingme.com.
 For one thing, we have over 38 years of positive data in many venues: universities, colleges, high schools, grade schools, neighborhoods, hospitals, community organizations, etc. Much of it is published.
 Additionally, we can put you in touch with most of those who have experimented with the model and would be happy to share their experiences.
 We have a wide network of users.
-Of course, supporting this network is the international network of SI, Supplemental Instruction, which is a Peer Assisted Study Program and VSI, Video Based Supplemental Instruction, practitioners, trainers, and researchers, which you represent.
-Your knowledge and skills, and those of your SI/VSI colleagues around the world are the unique feature of what we have to offer.
+Of course, supporting this network is the international network of SI, Supplemental Instruction, which is a Peer Assisted Study Program and VSI, Video Based Supplemental Instruction, practitioners, trainers, and researchers, which is the unique feature that we have to offer.

 Our approach, however. can be implemented anywhere there is electricity (even solar technology is available), a monitor, the videos, a trained facilitator, some basic supplies for writing, and manuals for the facilitator and students.
 We could even do with one of each of the manuals if funding were scarce.
 If our students want accredited courses, there will need to be a liaison established with a school or university that will develop the videos or approve one of the many available courses for credit.
-Facilitators can then call he tests when their students are repaired; the test is proctored, and exams sent, graded and credit given.
+Facilitators can then call for the tests when their students are prepared; the test is monitored and supervised then the exams sent to be graded and credit is given.

 Director, Paula S Cramer